muet0005/fs_3dprint/README.md

 # fs_3dprint
 # Code to convert FreeSurfer outputs into 3D-printable meshes.

-This code is heavily based on: https://github.com/miykael/3dprintyourbrain
+This code is heavily inspired by: https://github.com/miykael/3dprintyourbrain

 The code is also heavily tailored for printing on BambuLab printers.